abdrahmansoltan/Learning-Notes/Data Structures & Algorithms/2-Algorithms.md

     if min_index != i:
       arr[i], arr[min_index] = arr[min_index], arr[i]
   return arr

+# ----------------------------------------------- or -----------------------------------------------

+# helper function to find the index of the smallest element in the array
+def find_smallest(arr):
+  smallest = arr[0]
+  smallest_index = 0
+  for i in range(1, len(arr)):
+    if arr[i] < smallest:
+      smallest = arr[i]
+      smallest_index = i
+  return smallest_index

+def selection_sort(arr):
+  new_arr = []
+  for i in range(len(arr)):
+    smallest = find_smallest(arr)
+    # pop the smallest element from the array and append it to the new array
+    new_arr.append(arr.pop(smallest))
+  return new_arr
 ```

 > it's better than **Bubble sort** only in one condition:
 >
 > - if you want to minimize the number of **swaps** on each loop

+- **Notes**
+  - You will notice that this algorithm is doing a lot of unnecessary work, because after the first iteration, the smallest number is already in the first position
+  - In the sorting algorithm, the number of elements to check decreases as you go through the operations until you only have to check one element.
+However, the runtime is still `O(n^2)` because of constants in Big O notation.
+On average, you check a list that has `1/2 * n` elements, but constants like `1/2` are ignored in Big O notation, so the runtime is written as `O(n^2)`.

 ---